connorGA/Super-Mario-Knockoff/README.md

 Navigate Mario through the game using the left, right, and up arrow keys.<br> Left and right arrow keys will move Mario horizontally.<br>
 Up arrow key allows Mario to jump.<br>
-In order to kill enemy Goombas, jump and land directly on their head.<br>
+In order to kill enemy Goombas, jump and land directly on their heads.<br>
 In order for Mario to go Super Saiyan, collect all 7 Dragon Balls.
 Keep in mind, once Mario is holding 7 Dragon Balls, catching another will restart the count.

 # Instillation Instructions